 Notes

-as well, for example validating that a certain amount of tokens can only be minted/melted after a certain date. - For now, only token scheme
+• Additional token schemes will be defined that make use of the Foundry Diff as well, for example validating that a certain amount of tokens can only be minted/melted after a certain date.

-behaves like an address that can't unlock anything.
-While it is not necessarily needed for the protocol, it is needed for client side operations, such as:- Retrieving the current state of the foundry.
+• The Foundry ID of a foundry output should be queryable in indexers, so that given a Foundry ID, the Output ID of the foundry output can be retrieved.
+Foundry ID behaves like an address that can't unlock anything.
+While it is not necessarily needed for the protocol, it is needed for client side operations, such as:

 NFT Output